Nappy rash and irritation

 It is usually not necessary to see a doctor for a simple nappy rash.
 Keeping the nappy area clean and dry should prevent most nappy rashes.
 However, even the best prevention is sometimes not enough.

-You should seek medical advice immediately if your baby develops severely inflamed skin, or a fever.
+- Your baby develops severely inflamed skin, or a fever.